resibots/dynamixel_control_hw/README.md

 *Before starting* it, check `config/sample.yaml` for the `id` parameters, the `serial_interface` and `baudrate` settings.
 Once you are sure that it's correct, you can `roslaunch dynamixel_control_hw sample.launch`.
 By looking at the available topics, you should find two, for the commands the joints, and one for the joint state.

+## Troubleshooting read time

+If the reading time seems too long, check the value of the USB latency timer.
+On ubuntu this value is retrieved with this command `cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer`.
+It is the time, in milliseconds, for which the device driver buffers data before making it available.

+You can change this timer with the command `echo 4 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer` which sets it to 4 ms for the device `/dev/ttyUSB0`.

 ## Alternative software

 If you know of an other software offering similar functionalities to this one, feel free to open an issue so that we can add it here.